davidedc/simple-console/README.md

 - `options.autofocus` should be used within an application where the console is the primary interface.

-- `options.storageID` should be used to separate the command history of different consoles.
+- `options.storagePre` should be used to separate the command history of different consoles.
 It's used as a [`localStorage`][] key prefix.

 #### `con.element`